Home Tour: Halloween Edition

 As I mention last year I went big, my front porch Halloween theme was “Double, Double, Toil & Trouble”.
 Complete with potions, spells books, black cats, floating witch hats that glowed, broom sticks and a of course witch crashing into the door wreath, that I made.
 Check out those legs, oh they were super cute, and I got them from Frontgate.
 These floating witch hats were all over Pinterest last year, so I just had to try them out.
 I must say they are really cool but if you have any wind at all, the fishing line can get tingled ruining the effect and creates a huge mess to sort out.
 For that reason I decided I would not be doing them ever again.
 LOL However if you just have to try them by all means be my guest, but say I didn’t warn you.

-I love this piece of custom change dish, we found at a local art show.
+I love this custom change dish, we found at a local art show.
 It is as if I have my very own “Thing” like in the Addams Family .
-My husband Particularly likes it when I pair him next to the remote controls.
+My husband particularly likes it when I pair him next to the remote controls.
 This creepy spell book reminds me of the one from Hocus Pocus, which just happens to be one of my favorite Halloween Special.
 A spooky witch voice speaks to you as you open it’s cover, which is actually the candy alarm, so you know when someone….eehmm, is getting into the candy.
-You see this is where I stash the candy we open early, so I can alway hear when someone (my husband) gets into it.
+You see this is where I stash the candy we open early, so I can alway hear when my husband gets into it.
 You think he would just disable the battery, lol, but no he owns it, he is a candy monger.

-I also like to create little haunted vignettes around my home by placing a few things together.
-My favorite thing in this picture is the framed picture.
-I got this greeting card, from a friend, years ago since it was purfect for me.
-It shows a cat that went on a Halloween bender and has clearly had too may treats LOL. ( It actually looks a lot like Khaleesi)
+These are a few of my favorite thing in this picture.
+The framed picture, is a greeting card, I got from a friend years ago since it was purfect for me.
+It shows a cat that went on a Halloween bender and has clearly had too may treats, but looks just like my Khalessi, LOL.

 Those are actually sequins lining the bat…..the amount of work that went into that…..OMG

-Another fun Halloween scene I set every year is the my butler Ryan, holding the cat head on his platter.
+Another fun Halloween scene I set every year is the my butler Ryan, holding the cheshire cat head on his platter.
 It is just too cute and funny not to do.
 The cat head is a vintage paper mache’ candy bucket which I absolutely love.
-Below is a great sign, from Danielson Designs during my days of working at the Merchandise Mart in Atlanta.
+Below is a great sign, I picked up from Danielson Designs during my days of working at the Merchandise Mart in Atlanta.
 I always loved working with the Danielson family and repping their products to buyers.
-I have had it for years but it never gets old.
+I have had it for years but the saying never gets old.
 It is the perfect understated little sign for this spooky holiday.
 Perfect for the wicked witch of the west.

-I also love to do things that make people take a second look, like bones in the fireplace.
-Creepy yet still understated.
+I also love to do things that make people take a second glance, like bones in the fireplace.
+Creepy, yet still understated.